 VIII.
-PhD COURSE WORK
+Ph.D.
+COURSE WORK

-After having been admitted, a PhD candidate shall be required to undertake course work for a minimum period of one semester.
-For this purpose, a PhD scholar has to take at least two courses subject to the condition that a minimum of 6 total credits for the PhD Course Work will be mandatory.
-Further, one of the courses undertaken during the course work will be a course on research methodology, which may include quantitative methods and computer applications.
-It may also involve reviewing of published research in the relevant field.
-The other course will be based on the recommendations of the SRC.
-In case, the research student had done research methodology during his/ her Masterøs degree, he/ she has to complete two other courses as recommended by the SRC.
-The minimum grade requirement to pass to pass in a PhD Course will be -Bøwith an overall minimum CGPA of 7.0.
+After having been admitted, a Ph.D. candidate shall be required to undertake course work for a minimum period of one semester and maximum of two semesters.
+For this purpose, a Ph.D. scholar with M. Tech/ M.Sc. degree has to take at least three/ four courses respectively subject to maximum of 16 total credits.
+Further based on the recommendations of SRC, one or more of the courses undertaken during the course work will be a course on research methodology, which may include quantitative methods and computer applications.
+It may also involve research ethics and reviewing of published research in the relevant field.
+The other courses will be based on advanced level courses on the recommendations of the SRC.
+In case, the research student had done research methodology during his/ her Master's degree, he/ she has to complete other courses as recommended by the SRC.
+Moreover, one of the course, may be taken in MOOCs mode.
+The minimum grade requirement to pass in a Ph.D.
+Course will be 'B' with an overall minimum CGPA of 7.0 on a 10 point scale.